jamesabel/cmpa/readme.rst

     from cmpa import compare, Compare

-    # Just compare directory with itself.
+    # For this simple example just compare directory with itself.
     compare(['.', '.'])
     print()